zanderthuo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1. su - Script that switches the current user to the user betty.
 2. whoami- Script that prints the effective username of the current user.
 3. groups - script that prints all the groups the current user is part of.
-4. chown hello betty - script that changes the owner of the file hello to the user betty.
+4. chown hello betty - script that changes the owner of the file hello to the user betty
+5. touch hello - script that creates an empty file called hello.